Rectal bleeding usually refers to bleeding from the anus, rectum, or colon, all of which are the final portions of the digestive tract.

 - a physical examination of the anus and rectum

 - analysis of a stool sample

-Specialists may perform additional tests that might include:
+Specialists may perform additional tests that can include:

-- colonoscopy or flexible sigmoidoscopy where the colon is examined by the insertion of a tube with a camera
+- colonoscopy or flexible sigmoidoscopy, where the doctor examines the colon with the insertion of a tube with a camera

-- anoscopy where a device is inserted into the anus to examine the tissue
+- anoscopy, where a doctor inserts a device into the anus to examine the tissue

 - biopsy or removal of a small tissue sample for examination

 In some cases, there is no real way to prevent minor cases of rectal bleeding.
-However, some factors are known to cause, contribute to, or worsen rectal bleeding.
+However, some factors are known to cause, contribute to, or worsen anal bleeding.